vvdleun/audiostreamerscrobbler/README.md

         "players": {
 			"bluos": {
 				"enabled": "true",
-				"players": ["Living Room C368", "Kitchen Pulse Flex"] }
+				"players": ["Living Room C368", "Kitchen Pulse Mini 2i"] }
         },
         ...

 The player name must match your BluOS device name exactly.
 Note that the name is CaSe SeNsItIvE.

-The program should be compatible with the new third party BluOS powered devices that have appeared on the market (I believe Dali has them), but this has not been tested yet.
+The program should be compatible with all current and legacy Bluesound speakers and players.
+It has been tested on a NAD BlueOS 2 MDC upgrade module in a NAD C368 amplifier and a Bluesound Pulse Mini 2i speaker.
+The program should also be compatible with the new third party BluOS powered devices that have appeared on the market (like available from Dali), but this has not been tested yet.

 #### Monitor a Yamaha MusicCast player